A Rough Guide To Norwich City

 All in all though Carrow Road is a decent ground that being relatively small can generate a decent atmosphere.
 The Club have intimated in the past however that if they were to stay in the Premier league for an extended period, then they would build a new 12,000 capacity stand on one side of the ground raising the capacity to around 35,000, the foundations are also in place to build a second tier on the South Stand which could add another 4,000 seats if required, certainly Norwich's policy of building a hard core support that doesn't change week in week out means they are now ready to take a step forward, however they should look at Middlesbrough as proof that adding extra seats to a full ground sometimes has the opposite effect than that you intend.

 The Away Section

-Situated at one end of the South Stand, the normal allocation is 2,500 and the view is pretty decent from here, the catering is excellent and the club even bakes its own pies which vary from game to game in their fillings, other than that its the normal football stadia fare.
+Situated at one end of the South Stand, the normal allocation is 2,500 and the view is pretty decent from here, the catering is excellent and they have the usual range of food and drink available, basically the normal football stadia fare.